OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 3) Park the glider for a few hours in the OMZ core at different temperatures to get an in-situ zero calibration points.

+## Piloting

 # Real time data processing & Quality Control

+## Send OceanGliders metadata and set up real time data flow
+- to add where do users find this information

 # Post-recovery operations and calibrations